Azure/Azure-Sentinel/Playbooks/ADX-Health-Playbook/README.md

 Author: María de Sousa-Valadas
 Version: 1.0

-This Logic App is complimentary to the [ADXvsLA workbook]: (https://github.com/Azure/Azure-Sentinel/blob/master/Workbooks/ADXvsLA.json "ADXvsLA workbook") created by Naomi Christis.
+This Logic App is complimentary to the [ADXvsLA workbook](https://github.com/Azure/Azure-Sentinel/blob/master/Workbooks/ADXvsLA.json "ADXvsLA workbook") created by Naomi Christis.
 It compares the number of logs in your Log Analytics tables with your logs in the ADX Cluster Database tables periodically and sends a warning email if a delay is detected.
 BUTTONS TO DEPLOY

 ## Pre-requisites